Skip to main content

 Others modifications may be necessary, like configuring your development server and adjusting iframes in pages like swagger-ui.

-Please note that using a relative base path like ./ is possible, but you must adjust other configurations to be compatible with it.
+That using a relative base path like ./ is possible, but you must adjust other configurations to be compatible with it.

 JHipster comes with full monitoring support from Micrometer.